 Sometimes the purpose of taking a course becomes obfuscated over its duration; it can become hard to appreciate the plot of a story when there’s too much exposition.
 This narrative overview, in its brevity, serves to summarize the plot of this course and to clarify our purpose, for the sake of keeping both student and instructor focused on what’s important.

 The intent of this course is to prepare students for studying with the faculty in their major departments.
-That is not to say it covers every tidbit of math a student might encounter in their major classes; that would be impossible.
+This is not to say it covers every tidbit of math a student might encounter in their major classes; that would be impossible.
 Instead the goal is to build a basic level of mathematical “literacy” that a typical university faculty member assumes every student has.
-That is, there is a base level of fluency in logic and reasoning, and an awareness of the common canon of mathematical topics and broad ideas, that every college student should have for the sake of effectively communicating and understanding academic thoughts.
+That is, there is a base level of fluency in logic and reasoning, and an awareness of the common canon of mathematical topics and ideas, that every college student should have for the sake of effectively communicating and understanding academics.
 This course’s purpose is to develop that literacy.

 Structurally, the course is designed as a tour through that common canon of topics and concepts, but whereas the topics can be studied in sequence, the ideas are better included as themes that recur throughout the study of specific topics.
 Let’s list those themes here before describing the sequence of topics in this course.